CosmicWebServices/jel/README.md

 # Jel
-Jel is a backend language developed to be simple with a hard foundation.
+Jel is a scripting language developed to be simple with a hard foundation.
 Jel is a based off of JavaScript syntax with a Python parser.
 It's main purpose is to have all elements be the same.
 (See Syntax.)
 # Syntax
 All Jel functions are written with a parentheses, such as `terminal.write('Jel is a cool language!');` and end with a semi-colon.